 (Note: This is a writeup I did a few years ago when evaluating Riak KV as a possible data store for a high-traffic CMS.
-I was impressed.
-At the time, the product was called simply "Riak"; I retain that name here for readability.
+At the time, the product was called simply "Riak".
 Apologies for anything else that has become out of date that I missed.
-Also please pardon the somewhat stiff tone!
-My audience included execs who would be financing our mad scientist data architecture ideas.)
+Also please pardon the stiff tone!
+My audience included execs who we wanted to convince to finance our mad scientist data architecture ideas.)

 Riak is a horizontally scalable, fault-tolerant, distributed, key/value store.
 It is written in Erlang; the Erlang runtime is its only dependency.
 It is open source but supported by a commercial company, Basho.

-Its design is based on Amazon's Dynamo, which is described in a 200-page paper published by Amazon.
-The engineers at Basho used this paper heavily as a guide to the design of Riak.
+Its design is based on an Amazon creation called Dynamo, which is described in a 200-page paper published by Amazon.
+The engineers at Basho used this paper to guide the design of Riak.